Flavian dynasty: Family history

-Decades of civil war during the 1st century BCE had contributed greatly to the demise of the old aristocracy of Rome, which was gradually replaced in prominence by a new Italian nobility during the early part of the 1st century CE.
+Decades of civil war during the 1st century BC had contributed greatly to the demise of the old aristocracy of Rome, which was gradually replaced in prominence by a new Italian nobility during the early part of the 1st century AD.
 One such family were the Flavians, or gens Flavia, which rose from relative obscurity to prominence in just four generations, acquiring wealth and status under the emperors of the Julio-Claudian dynasty.
 Vespasian's grandfather, Titus Flavius Petro, had served as a centurion under Pompey during Caesar's Civil War.
-His military career ended in disgrace when he fled the battlefield at the Battle of Pharsalus in 48 BCE.
+His military career ended in disgrace when he fled the battlefield at the Battle of Pharsalus in 48 BC.
 Nevertheless, Petro managed to improve his status by marrying the extremely wealthy Tertulla, whose fortune guaranteed the upward mobility of Petro's son Titus Flavius Sabinus I. Sabinus himself amassed further wealth and possible equestrian status through his services as tax collector in Asia and banker in Helvetia (modern Switzerland).
 By marrying Vespasia Polla he allied himself to the more prestigious patrician gens Vespasia, ensuring the elevation of his sons Titus Flavius Sabinus II and Vespasian to the senatorial rank.

 Flavian family tree, indicating the descendants of Titus Flavius Petro and Tertulla.

-Around 38 CE, Vespasian married Domitilla the Elder, the daughter of an equestrian from Ferentium.
+Around 38 AD, Vespasian married Domitilla the Elder, the daughter of an equestrian from Ferentium.
 They had two sons, Titus Flavius Vespasianus (born in 39) and Titus Flavius Domitianus (born in 51), and a daughter, Domitilla (born in 45).
 Domitilla the Elder died before Vespasian became emperor.
 Thereafter his mistress Caenis was his wife in all but name until she died in 74.
 The political career of Vespasian included the offices of quaestor, aedile and praetor, and culminated with a consulship in 51, the year Domitian was born.
 As a military commander, he gained early renown by participating in the Roman invasion of Britain in 43.
 Nevertheless, ancient sources allege poverty for the Flavian family at the time of Domitian's upbringing, even claiming Vespasian had fallen into disrepute under the emperors Caligula (37-41) and Nero (54-68).
 Modern history has refuted these claims, suggesting these stories were later circulated under Flavian rule as part of a propaganda campaign to diminish success under the less reputable Emperors of the Julio-Claudian dynasty, and maximize achievements under Emperor Claudius (41-54) and his son Britannicus.
 By all appearances, imperial favour for the Flavians was high throughout the 40s and 60s.
 While Titus received a court education in the company of Britannicus, Vespasian pursued a successful political and military career.
 Following a prolonged period of retirement during the 50s, he returned to public office under Nero, serving as proconsul of the Africa province in 63, and accompanying the emperor during an official tour of Greece in 66.